 Let’s break it down into 3 sections to analyze: Initial stroke, mid stroke and end stroke.

-Initial stroke - Unlike coil, the initial stroke of an air fork is stiffer due to friction.
+Initial stroke - Unlike coil, the initial stroke of an air fork is stiffer, partly due to the spring rate, and partly due to seal friction.
 It requires more force to get the first third moving and this can generally translate to feeling ‘harsh’.

 End stroke - A positive characteristic to air springs is the end progression.
 It protects against bottoming out and in air sprung forks, and can even be adjusted with the use of tokens.